Determining the custody of a minor child when parents are no longer living together can be extremely complicated and emotional.

 Types of Child Custody Arrangements in Texas

-In today’s world, parents may reach a parenting agreement that allows them both to have custody and visitation rights with the child, as well as the power to both make decisions about the child’s life.
+In today’s world, parents may reach a parenting agreement that allows them both to have custody and visitation rights.
+They may also both want the power to make decisions about the child’s life.

 In fact, having both parents equally involved in the child’s upbringing is often preferable.
-This is known as a joint custody agreement.
+Courts call this a joint custody agreement.

-In other words, this is when both parents participate in providing care for the child.
+In other words, joint custody means both parents participate in providing care for the child.
 They also work together to make decisions about the child’s life.

-Texas recognizes both physical custody and legal custody as two distinct custody types.
-Ideally, parents may share both, but if a relationship is especially contentious or other there are other circumstances, physical custody may be given to one parent only.
+Texas recognizes physical custody and legal custody as two distinct custody types.
+Ideally, parents may share both.
+But, if a relationship is especially contentious or other there are other circumstances, physical custody may be given to one parent only.
 Legal custody (the ability to make decisions about the child’s upbringing and life) will be shared.

-It is rare for a parent’s visitation rights to be completely revoked, or for only one parent to be able to make decisions about a child’s education, healthcare, religion, etc.
+It is rare for a parent’s visitation rights to be completely revoked.
+It is also rare for only one parent to make decisions about a child’s education, healthcare, religion, etc.

 Reaching a Child Custody Arrangement in Waco

 When parents do not plan to live together and raise a child together in one household, they must come to an agreement about the child’s care.
 One way to help separated parents prepare for the challenges of co-parenting a child is to create a parenting plan.